 Kemble Mill Cottage, part of a 16th Century Watermill

 on the River Thames

-Well-appointed, beamed kitchen with fridge/freezer, electric hob, oven, microwave and washer/drier.
-A table and 4 chairs provides comfortable breakfast seating.
 Open-plan living and dining area with large, candle-filled, inglenook fireplace.
-Entertainment includes TV with Freeview, DVD player with library, CD player, books, games and local travel information.
+Entertainment includes TV with Freeview, DVD player with library, books, games and local travel information and maps.

 Master double bedroom with vaulted ceiling.

 Twin-bedded room with vaulted ceiling.